UmarAhmad12/Mini_Projects/Project-8/readme.md

-# In this Project I have Created a QR Code Generator.
+# In this Project I have Created a QR Code Generator using HTML, CSS and Javascript.